-The procedure for admitting international students is as follows:
+The procedure for admitting international students into associate degree programs and certificates is as follows:

 - The student requests an international student application packet by e-mail, phone, mail, walk-in or downloads from our website at quincycollege.edu/student-services/international-student-services/. - Student sends completed application and application fee to the International Student Services Office.
-If the student is outside the US at the time of application, he/she must provide TOEFL, or IELTS test scores for proof of English proficiency. - 3.
+If the student is outside the US at the time of application, the student must provide TOEFL, or IELTS test scores for proof of English proficiency. - 3.
 The application is reviewed, and the checklist is completed to confirm that all necessary documents are included.
-The checklist consists of the following: - Original or certified copy of secondary school or college diploma with English translation - Original financial statement that is no more than 6 months old (certified letter from bank or bank statements conversion to US dollars) - Completed Affidavit of Support Form (if applicable) - Proof of birth date and country of citizenship as indicated on passport or birth certificate - English Proficiency: - (a) TOEFL score sent directly from ETS (code 3713), minimum scores: 423 (written), 113 (computer), 38 (IBT) - (b) IELTS score of 4.5 and above - (c) If in the US, score of 69 and above on the Quincy College Placement test or completion of English Composition I at a US College or University.
-If a student has not met the English proficiency on the LOEPS exam, the student is advised to attend English language classes and acceptance to Quincy College remains conditional until the proficiency level is met. - (d) Waiver: The proof of language proficiency is waived for English speaking applicants from Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Canada, Grenada, (British) Guyana, Jamaica, Kenya, New Zealand, Nigeria, United Kingdom, St. Kitts & Nevis, South Africa, Trinidad and Tobago, and Zimbabwe. - Physicians Immunization Verification Form
+The checklist consists of the following: - Original or certified copy of secondary school or college diploma with English translation - Original financial statement that is no more than 6 months old (certified letter from bank or bank statements conversion to US dollars) - Completed Affidavit of Support Form (if applicable) - Proof of birth date and country of citizenship as indicated on passport or birth certificate - English Proficiency: - (a) TOEFL score sent directly from ETS (code 3713), minimum scores: 423 (written), 113 (computer), 38 (IBT); OR - (b) IELTS score of 4.5 and above, OR - (c) Duolingo Score of 60 and above, OR - (d) If in the US, score of 69 and above on the Quincy College Placement test or completion of English Composition I at a US College or University.
+If a student has not met the English proficiency on the LOEPS exam, the student is advised to attend English language classes and acceptance to Quincy College remains conditional until the proficiency level is met. - (e) Waiver: The proof of language proficiency is waived for English speaking applicants from Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Canada, Grenada, (British) Guyana, Jamaica, Kenya, New Zealand, Nigeria, United Kingdom, St. Kitts & Nevis, South Africa, Trinidad and Tobago, and Zimbabwe. - Physicians Immunization Verification Form